Manage vendor payment links

 Stored payment preferences

 When a vendor completes a payment link, their chosen method and payment details are securely tokenized and stored on their vendor record.
-You can retrieve a vendor’s stored methods by calling GET /api/Vendor/{id} — the response includes a storedMethods array with each method’s idPmethod (the stored method ID), method type, and masked account details.
+To retrieve a vendor’s stored methods, call GET /api/Vendor/{idVendor}.
+The response includes a storedMethods array with each method’s idPmethod (stored method ID), method type, and masked account details.

-For subsequent payouts, reference the stored method by passing its storedMethodId in the authorize request:
+For subsequent payouts, reference the stored method by passing its storedMethodId in the authorize request.
+See the API reference for full documentation.

 You can also set a default stored method on the vendor record using the defaultMethodId field on the vendor object.
 This identifies which stored method to use by default for that vendor’s payouts.